ut21/papers/index.md

 ## Misc Thoughts

-Based on some of the papers I mentioned in October, this is what I have been thinking about - the ideas are very underdeveloped.
+3rd Nov: Based on some of the papers I mentioned in October, this is what I have been thinking about - the ideas are very underdeveloped.
 I'd love to chat about these if you have any insights:

 ### World Models -
 Othello-GPT: In the [emergent world models paper](https://arxiv.org/pdf/2210.13382) the authors use non-linear probing classifiers to prove that a world model emerges, and then make changes to the internal state representations(causal interventions) and observe changes in the outcome to prove that this world model is used for inference.